Thermotoga petrophila: Description

 T. petrophila strain RKU-1 belongs to one of the deepest branching bacteria phyla, Thermotogota, but it is a member of a later branching clade within its genus Thermotoga.
 T. petrophila was first isolated from an oil reserve off the coast of Japan in 2001.
 This was the first time that this novel organism was morphologically and genetically described.

 Morphological Characteristic

 T. petrophila are rod shaped bacteria containing a sheath like structure that balloons at both ends called a toga.
-Typically, the cells size ranged from 2-7 µm long to 0.7-1.0 µm wide, and have flagella at the subpolar and lateral regions of the cell.
-The optimal growth rate occurs at 80°C, but growth is observed from 47-88°C. Wrowth occurs between pH 5.2-9.0 with optimum growth occurring at a pH 7.
+Typically, the cells size ranged from 2-7 μm long to 0.7-1.0 μm wide, and have flagella at the subpolar and lateral regions of the cell.
+The optimal growth rate occurs at 80 °C, but growth is observed from 47-88 °C. Growth occurs between pH 5.2-9.0 with optimum growth occurring at a pH 7.
 Ionic strength as well as oxygen availability affects the growth of T. petrophila negatively.
 It can grow and obtain carbon from the majority of sugars, excluding mannitol and xylose.
 While it cannot reduce sulfate to hydrogen sulfide, it reduces sulfur to thiosulfate which is further reduced to hydrogen sulfide.